 Stick-to-your-ribs steel-cut oats are packed with betaglucan.
 According to a 2011 Nutrition Journal study, this soluble fiber can help slash LDL (or so-called “bad” cholesterol) levels.
 Research shows cocoa anti-oxidants help relax blood vessels, ease blood pressure, and improve circulation.
 Ground flaxseed is rich in omega-3s, which reduce inflammation in arteries.

-Of course I made some modifications: I soaked the oats overnight to reduce the cooking time; subbed almond milk for dairy milk; added Dandy Blend for coffee flavor; used applesauce instead of a mashed banana (I didn’t have a decently ripe specimen) and ignored the addition of nutmeg (which I’ve never liked).
-I call mine:
+Of course I made some modifications: I soaked the oats overnight to reduce the cooking time; subbed almond milk for dairy milk; added herbal coffee substitute (Dandy Blend) for rich flavor; used applesauce instead of a mashed banana and ignored the addition of nutmeg (which I’ve never liked).
+I call it mine.

-1 tbsp. maple syrup (or your favorite sweetener, to taste)
+- 1 Tbsp. pure maple syrup (or your favorite sweetener, to taste)